capro-uio/nettskjemar/README.md

 The goal of {nettskjemar} is to have easy access to data and form information on the [Nettskjema](https://nettskjema.uio.no/) service by the [University of Oslo, Norway](https://www.uio.no/english/).
-The package is under development, and is still lacking alot of desired functionality.
+The package is under development, and is still lacking a lot of desired functionality.
 Currently the main possibilities is help in creating users and tokens for accessing Nettskjema through its API, downloading meta-data about specific forms and data associated with a specific form.